Euro zone bond yields nudge back up after rollercoaster week | Business

 Inflation expectations have risen in recent weeks, with a market gauge of long-term euro zone inflation, the five-year, five-year forward inflation swap, hitting a seven-year high of 1.8694% this week.
 But much of the expectations stem from supply chain disruptions and a rise in energy prices around the world, which suggests that policymakers may be reluctant to endanger a global economy only just recovering from the COVID-19 crisis.

-European Central Bank President Christine Lagarde said on Thursday that Europe's inflation upswing is temporary, with no signs they are becoming embedded in wages.
-German government bond yields, having hit a high of -0.08% earlier this week, were last at -0.16%, up 2.5 bps on the day.
+European Central Bank President Christine Lagarde said on Thursday that Europe's inflation upswing is temporary, with no signs that they are becoming embedded in wages.
+German government bond yields, having hit a high of -0.08% earlier this week, were last at -0.175%, up 2.5 bps on the day.

 There was some good news from Germany, where the centre-left Social Democrats and two smaller parties plan to move into formal coalition talks, raising hopes that a government could be formed relatively soon.
-Other euro zone bond yields were also between 2-3 bps higher on the day, having fallen anywhere between 7-12 bps over the previous two sessions.
+Other euro zone bond yields were also 2 to 3 bps higher on the day, having fallen anywhere between 7 and 12 bps over the previous two sessions.

-Investors now await the University of Michigan's measure of consumer sentiment which has often successfully pointed to slowdowns in economic activity before they happened.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)